Jamie Vardy: 2016–17 season

-2017–2019
+2017–19

 Vardy began his sixth season at the club by netting two goals in the 4–3 away loss to Arsenal in the opening day of the 2017–18 season.
 On 16 October, Vardy made his 200th appearance for the club in the 1–1 draw against West Bromwich Albion.
 Two weeks later, he scored the opener of a 2–0 home win against Everton in Claude Puel's debut match as Leicester manager.
 On 23 December 2017, Vardy scored his 50th Premier League goal in a 2–2 draw against Manchester United.

 By scoring twice in the final match of the season, a 5–4 away defeat by Tottenham Hotspur, Vardy reached 20-goal landmark in the Premier League for the second time in his career.
 Overall, he made 42 appearances in all competitions, scoring 23 times as Leicester finished the Premier League in 9th place.
 Vardy was the recipient of the BBC Goal of the Season award for a goal against West Bromwich Albion where he struck a first-time ball with his weaker foot that was looped over his shoulder at range by his strike partner Riyad Mahrez.

 On 9 August 2018, just before the start of the 2018–19 season, Vardy signed a new four-year contract at Leicester, keeping him at the club until June 2022.
-Vardy started the season as a substitute, scoring a 92nd minute consolation goal in the 2–1 away defeat to Manchester United on the opening match of the season.
+Vardy started the season as a substitute, scoring a 92nd minute consolation goal in the 2–1 away defeat to Manchester United in the opening match of the season.
 He was sent off in the following match after a harsh tackle on Wolverhampton Wanderers defender Matt Doherty.
 On 9 March 2019, Vardy scored his 100th goal for Leicester, scoring two goals in a 3–1 home win over Fulham.
 On 28 April 2019, Vardy scored another two goals, this time in a 3–0 home victory against Arsenal, bringing his goal tally in league football for Leicester to 100.

-2019–present
+2019–20 season

 On 25 October 2019, Vardy scored a hat-trick in a 9–0 away win against Southampton.
 Vardy scored his 100th and 101st goal in the Premier League on 4 July 2020 in a 3–0 victory over Crystal Palace.
-He became the first Leicester player to reach the 100 goal milestone and 29th overall in league history.
-Of the 29 players to have scored 100 Premier League goals, only Ian Wright (28 years 286 days) made his debut in the competition at an older age than Vardy (27 years 232 days).
+He became the first Leicester player to reach the 100 goal milestone, and the 29th overall in Premier League history.
+Of those 29 players, only Ian Wright (28 years 286 days) made his debut in the competition at a greater age than Vardy (27 years 232 days).

 With 23 goals, he won the Premier League Golden Boot for the first time in his career, followed by Southampton forward Danny Ings and Arsenal forward Pierre-Emerick Aubameyang both on 22 goals.
-The 33-year-old Vardy became the oldest player to win the award, while Didier Drogba was the previous oldest player to win the award at 32 when he led Chelsea to the 2009–10 Premier League title with 29 goals.
+The 33-year-old Vardy became the oldest player to win the award; Didier Drogba was the previous oldest when, aged 32, he led Chelsea to the 2009–10 Premier League title with 29 goals.